 As we age, we grow more likely to develop cancer.
 In her lab, Jennifer Trowbridge wants to know why older people are more likely to get acute myeloid leukemia (AML).
-She is investigating that should be building blood cells but are developing cancer cells instead.
+She is investigating aging stem cells that should be building blood cells but are developing cancer cells instead.

 As with all cancer, the earlier this leukemia is detected, the better the outcome for the patient.
 Trowbridge has figured out a way to profile blood tumor cells that offer a powerful new prognostic tool, allowing doctors to target AML before it takes hold in patients.